Arronk/My-Coding-Journey/LogR2.md

 Made some progress by getting all the questions completed for pset5.
 Just the code left to write.
 This weekend is going to be the winner (yes I know I have said that for about the past 4 now haha).

+## Day 44: 31.08.2018

+### Progress: Making good progress on pset5, hopefully finish it tonight!

+Written 2 of the 4 functions in pset5, if I don't finish tonight I will definetely have this one cracked tomorrow!